 But it was during the 60s that a new golden era of automobile design occurred – on both sides of the Atlantic.
-Ford blew the world away again when it released the Mustang, simultaneously creating a sales sensation as well as discovering a new market segment who demanded more power from their cars– big block V8 engines becoming their hallmark.
+Ford blew the world away again when it released the Mustang, simultaneously creating a sales sensation as well as discovering a new market segment who demanded affordably priced yet powerful cars– with big block V8 engines becoming their hallmark.

 Ford’s competitors scrambled to catch up and a slew of these new ‘muscle cars’ saturated the market throughout the 60s and early 70s, with an almost endless stream of now highly sought after classics being established: Dodge’s Challenger and Charger, Chevrolet’s Camaro, and Plymouth’s Barracuda to name but a few.

 In the European market, car manufacturers embraced new technology with far more enthusiasm than their American rivals.
 Their designs were smaller, lighter and more sophisticated than the brute force of the muscle car, creating their own design classics including the Jaguar E-type, Aston Martin’s DB5, Porsche’s 911, and Ferrari’s legendary 250 GTO.
 They established among themselves a stable of supercar manufacturers who continue to this day to push the boundaries of what’s technologically possible.

 Fuel Injection, independent suspension and turbochargers were all widely introduced to become a now accepted standard on most models.